TD Garden Box Office

 Summer Hours of Operation*

-Saturday – Sunday: Open at 11:00 AM if there is a scheduled TD Garden event
+Saturday – Sunday: Open for event on-sales at published on-sale time.
+Open at 11:00 AM if there is a scheduled TD Garden event.

 *Hours subject to change